Snowflyt/megamatch/README.md

 ## Quickstart

-megamatch exports the `match` function to match a value against a pattern, which can be used in **2** different ways:
+megamatch exports the `match`/`matchArgs` function to match a value or variadic arguments against a pattern, which can be used in **2** different ways:

-1. **Normal style**: The first argument is the value to match, and the second argument is an object with patterns as keys and functions as values.
+1. **Normal style**: The first argument is the value to match, and the second argument is an object with patterns as keys and functions as values. (only available in `match`)
 2. **Point-free style**: The only argument is an object with patterns as keys and functions as values.
 The function returned by `match` can be called with the value to match.

 The former is more common and is similar to the pattern matching syntax in other languages, while the latter is more functional and enables [JIT compilation](#just-in-time-jit-compilation) to achieve close-to-zero runtime overhead.